cxz222/Time-Series-for-Policy-Evaluation/README.md

 This was a project for my master's thesis in biostats, where I experimented with two time series appoaches (ARIMA and HMM) to see how they can help assess outcomes of policy changes.

 The code for this project was written in R Markdown.
+File "Demo.pdf" shows both code and output, similar to Jupyter notebook.

 ### Figure 1.
 The ARMA Process